LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/chat-post-survey.md

 #### Step 1 - Create a new Function

-Create a new lambda/function from **Chat Post Survey E-mail Transcript** event.
+Create a new `lambda` from **Chat Post Survey E-mail Transcript** event.
 The default template for this event will be selected for the function.

 <div class="important">Once a Function is implemented for this specific event, any old logic outside of Functions will not be used anymore (i.e, any rules defined otherwise in Conversational Cloud).
 Therefore, make sure that the complete logic was implemented within your function before deploying it.</div>